IHANsaja/Freya-TheVoiceAssistant/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Replace file paths in `main.py` to match your local programs.
+3. Replace file paths in `main.py` to run your local programs.
 4. Run the script: `python main.py` to activate Freya and start interacting.

 **Contributions:**